klemetsson/stratux-zero/README.md

 - Fuel gauge that monitors the battery state of charge and aging, [TI BQ27441](https://www.ti.com/product/BQ27441-G1)
 - Hard/soft power switch that first signals the Raspberry to shutdown cleanly and if that takes to long, power will be cut
 - Optimized for a Raspberry Pi Zero 2
+- Reduced Wifi transmit power to limit the range at which the open access point is visible
 - Watchdog that resets the Raspberry Pi if it has stopped
 - Starts in about 11 seconds
 - Five LED indicators